What Do Bed Bug Bites Look Like?

 Bedbugs like to feed on warm-blooded animals like us.
 Bugs are often brought into our homes on clothing, luggage, second-hand furniture and ourselves, etc. Most commonly of all, they hitch a ride when we return from trips away from home.

-Severe Bed Bug Bites and Scarring – seen on an adult females arm.
+Bed Bug Bites – seen on a female’s arm

-The signs of his skin reaction, to the bed bugs bite, are clear to see.
+The signs of his skin reaction to the bed bugs bite are clear to see.
 This was accompanied by one of the common symptoms of bed bug bites, intense itching.
-Due to infection and scarring caused by previous bites he was trying hard to resist the urge to scratch.
+Due to infection and scarring caused by previous bites, he tried hard to resist the urge to scratch.

 This man’s thumb shows us a fairly representative cluster of Bed Bug Bites.
-When the bed bug is searching for a suitable place to acquire a blood meal, it is attracted by heat emitted by our bodies.
+When the bed bug is searching for a suitable place to acquire a blood meal, it is attracted by our bodies’ heat.
 Another important attractant is carbon dioxide.

 Once on our skin, it quickly picks up on the vascular signature and warmth of blood vessels close to the skin.
 It will then attempt to harvest its blood meal from that point.

-More often than not the bites appear to follow the path of larger blood vessels.
-As such, these clusters or more accurately lines/rows of bites are very common.
+More often than not, the bites appear to follow the path of larger blood vessels.
+As such, these clusters or, more accurately, lines/rows of bites are prevalent.

 Where Do Bed Bugs Come From?

 Getting rid of Bed bugs and eliminating the spread of bedbugs can be very difficult.
-They are about the size of a lentil and very, very flat so fit in the smallest of gaps imaginable.
+They are about the size of a lentil and very flat, so they fit in the smallest of gaps imaginable.

-Bedbugs like to feed on humans and are often brought into our homes on clothing etc, on return from trips away from home.
+Bedbugs like to feed on human blood and the blood of other warm-blooded animals.
+These ectoparasites are often brought into our homes on clothing and other items when returning from trips away from home.

-When these insects are abundant they can take so much blood from an infant during a nights feed that over a short time the child will show signs of iron deficiency or anaemia.
+When these insects are abundant, they can take so much blood from an infant during a night’s feed that the child will show signs of iron deficiency or anaemia over a short time.

-Tests have been carried out that have shown bed bugs crossing a ceiling, then dropping onto a persons bed to feed – so even protecting your bed might not prove enough protection against bedbugs.
+Tests have been carried out that have shown bed bugs crossing a ceiling, then dropping onto a bed and bed frame to access a human host and feed.
+So even protecting your bed might not prove enough protection against bedbugs.

 You can often spot that you have a problem with bed bugs simply by looking around the edges of your mattress, under the folded Seams.

-If you find small, oval, flattened insects and you have dark speckles around them or nearby then you need to get things treated.
+If you find small, oval, flattened insects and dark speckles around them or nearby, you need to get things treated.